PiCommCapp/MBridge/docs/projectbrief.md

     * Linux

 **4. Core Functionality:**
     * **Audio Input:** Accept multi-channel audio input from standard system audio interfaces (e.g., devices exposed by Dante Virtual Soundcard, USB audio interfaces).
 The application should be capable of recognizing up to 32 input channels.
+Additionally, the application should support audio loopback functionality, allowing users to monitor the computer's audio outputs in addition to inputs.
     * **Channel Selection:** Allow the user to independently select one of the available input channels for each of the four monitoring slots via dropdown menus.
     * **Metering:** Display a selectable meter type (VU or PPM) for each of the four selected audio channels.
 Metering should adhere to standard ballistics for each type.
     * **Real-Time Analysis (RTA):** Display a Real-Time Analyzer (frequency spectrum) for each of the four selected audio channels, stacked vertically on the screen.